Upper School

 Guidelines to consider:

-• Save your work digitally to easily upload your writing/artwork to Google Classroom by Monday, September 16th, in the fall.
+Save your work digitally to easily upload your writing/artwork to Google Classroom by the first week of school, in the fall.

 Choose ONE of the following prompts to complete.